-As with any supplement or medication, a person should consult a doctor or dietician before taking L-arginine, as the risks may outweigh the potential benefits.
+Supplements are available to purchase online, but as with any supplement or medication, a person should consult a doctor or dietician before taking L-arginine, as the risks may outweigh the potential benefits.

 A major benefit of obtaining L-arginine through diet is that it is difficult to get too much.
 Therefore, some of the side effects of consuming too much L-arginine can be avoided.